FAA Minority Serving Institutions Intern Program

 - Web Design/Development

-During this 10-week Summer and 15-week Fall and Spring program, you will intern five days per week at the Federal Aviation Administration either in Washington, D.C. or in regional offices across the country.
+During this 10-week Summer and 15-week Fall and Spring program, you will intern up to five days per week at the Federal Aviation Administration either in Washington, D.C. or in regional offices across the country.

 You will gain professional experience in Aviation and Aerospace facilities nationwide, spanning a variety of career fields such as aviation research, flight standards and operations, computer science, engineering (aerospace, computer, civil, electronics, electrical, and mechanical), finance, business, legal, and other aviation and transportation studies.
 The assignments you work on will be matched with your skills, knowledge, and abilities, allowing you to obtain career-related professional experience where support is needed to Lines of Business (LOB) offices in the FAA headquarters, regional offices, and/or centers.

-- Round-trip airfare to and from internship location
+- Round-trip airfare to your assignment location

 Housing and Living